All Two Year Olds who are in receipt of:

 Call FIS (Families Information Service) on 0800 0345 340.
 We can do an application over the phone with you.
-We will take your contact details and call you back, letting you know what you will to supply us with to process the application, and what will happen next.
+We will check your information against information we recieve from the Department For Education, and issue you will a voucher code.

 You can use the most recent copy of your child's Disability Living Allowance letter or Education, Health and Care Plan as evidence to apply for a funded place.

-You won't get your code immediately when you apply online under 'non-economic criteria' because we need to check your supporting evidence first.
+When you apply online under 'non-economic criteria' we need to check your supporting evidence.
+This means you won't get your code immediately.

 Please allow up to two working days for your application to be approved.

-When your information has been processed you will receive a notification from the citizen portal (where you apply from) with a confirmation code.
-You will recieve an email notification from the website asking you to log back in.
-You should then see the confirmation code starting with...
-TYOF followed by a series of numbers and letters.
+When your information has been processed you will receive a confirmation code from the citizen portal (where you applied).
+You will also receive an email asking you to log back in.
+You should then see the confirmation code.
+It starts with TYOF followed by a series of numbers and letters.

 You need to keep this.
-The confirmation code is proof of your child's eligibility.
+The code is proof of your child's eligibility.

 If your child is already attending a setting